RockefellerArchiveCenter/reading-room-manual/index.md

 ### Using Equipment and Special Formats

 #### Microfilm
 The Archive Center has several digital microfilm readers, allowing users to capture and save documents as digital files (PDFs, JPGs, etc.).
 Researchers wishing to view microfilm should be given a brief tutorial on proper operation of the microfilm machines and software, as well as proper handling of the microfilm.
-Researchers will use a USB device, email, or a cloud storage service to save their copies, although the machines also have printers.
+Researchers typically will use a USB device, email, or a cloud storage service to save their copies, although the machines are connected to a printer.
 Instructions on use of the machines are found in `S:\Inter-Office\Reference\Reading Room Information\Instructions for using the ST Viewscan`.

 If a reel of microfilm breaks, do not put it back in its box and mark it for resehelving.
 Follow the steps for reporting the break that are found in `S:\Inter-Office\Archival\Special Formats\Microfilm repair`.